ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-3.md

 ---
-title: Flash Firmware
+title: Flash Firmware onto the Microcontroller
 weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Flash The Firmware
+## Flash the Firmware

 Now that we have generated a firmware file on our local machine, we need to flash the microcontroller with this firmware.